 If you are a Harry Potter fan, the twisted staircase in the middle of the shop is said to have inspired JK Rowling.

-Just buy a ticket entrance across the road and admire the fascinating decor.
+Just buy an entrance ticket across the road before heading to the door, and admire the fascinating decor.

 The Clerigos Tower dominates the Skyline of Porto.
 Built in the mid 18th century in Baroque style, its height reaches 75m (246ft).